manthelt/BitstreamEvolutionHardware/README.md

 ![3d Render of Current Revision](img/Raytraced_View.png)

-This development board is an extension of the evolvable hardware opensource project (https://evolvablehardware.org/).
+This development board is an extension of the evolvable hardware open source project (https://evolvablehardware.org/).
 It was created to expand and bring new features to the evolvable hardware ecosystem while still maintaining it’s accessibility.
 To make the board accessible KiCAD was chosen for the CAD software given it’s open source and free nature.
 To find Gerber files for printing take a look at the release section.

 ## Features